 Long-term equity incentive awards that link executive pay to shareholder value are an important element of the Company's executive compensation program.
-Long-term equity incentives that vest over three- or four-year periods are awarded annually, resulting in overlapping vesting periods.
+Long-term equity incentives that vest over three year periods are awarded annually, resulting in overlapping vesting periods.
 As the value of the awards is dependent on our stock price, the awards are designed to further align NEOs' interests with those of shareholders.
 In addition, equity awards help attract and retain top-performing executives who fit a team-oriented and performance-driven culture.
-The Company's 2022 equity grant structure is described below.
+The Company's 2023 equity grant structure is described below.
+The Committee determined to remove stock options as an element of the NEOs' 2023 equity grant program, although the Committee may award options from time to time as it deems appropriate.